haren2312/kubernetes-course/_exercises/03-replicasets_deployments/05-update_pod_template.md

 ## Conclusion

 You've successfully updated your pod template in Kubernetes and monitored the changes through a rolling update! 🎉 This exercise is critical for understanding how Kubernetes manages deployments and updates.
 Remember, practice is key!
 Keep experimenting with different configurations and commands to deepen your understanding.

-## Lecture Description

-In this lecture, we focus on updating a pod template in Kubernetes.
-You will learn how to change the image version of a Kubernetes deployment, monitor the effects of a rolling update, and validate that the updates are applied correctly.
-The session is designed to enhance your skills in managing deployments efficiently within a Kubernetes cluster.